sambacha/abi-schema-registry/modules/contract-schema/README.md

 formally specified<sup>[1](#footnote-1)</sup> JSON object format to represent Ethereum Virtual Machine (EVM) smart contracts.
-This representation is intended to facilitate the use of general purpose smart contract abstractions (such as @truffle/contract) by capturing relevant smart contract information in a persistent and portable manner.
+This representation is intended to facilitate the use of general purpose smart contract abstractions (such as @truffle/contract) by capturing relnodet smart contract information in a persistent and portable manner.

 Objects following this schema represent individual smart contracts as defined